PrasannaPandugula/my-hashnode-repo/cmibk5x6u000102jr780a4ekf.md

 * use a tool to generate certs **EASYRS, OPENSSL, CFSSL etc..**

-* The best way to configure certificate using a config file.
+* The best way to configure a certificate is using a config file.

 **Certificate Authority cert creation:**